barneyme/bpad/readme.txt

 Click "PWA" to install bpad.me as a PWA (Progressive Web App.)
 Bpad PWA can be used as a separate application from your browser and offline.

+Click + to open bWiki the basic browser based wiki.

 **PRIVACY**